-Plus, there are three fundamental divisions of the beneficiary, the primary, contingent, and class.
+Plus, there are three fundamental divisions of the beneficiary, primary, contingent, and class.

 The primary beneficiary is the one who receives the benefits of the insurance policy when the owner passes away.

 However, if the primary beneficiary should die before the owner, the proceeds go to the contingent beneficiary.
-This is a safeguard that is often used by a person who names their spouse as the beneficiary.
+This safeguard is often used by a person who names their spouse as the beneficiary.